themnd/wurfl-mode-filter/README.md

 This is due to the use of ehcache 2.5.2 which require a newer version of commons-collections.

-In the "depedencies" section add the plugin:
+In the "dependencies" section add the plugin:

 ```xml
 <dependencies>